home-assistant/companion.home-assistant/docs/integrations/android-webview.md

 ## Remote Debugging
 The ![Android](/assets/android.svg) Android app has the ability to enable [chrome remote debugging](https://developer.chrome.com/docs/devtools/remote-debugging/) to allow for easier troubleshooting of front end issues.
 You can enable this setting in Companion App Configuration.

+## CSP Frame Ancestors
+If the server uses the frame ancestors [CSP directive](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-ancestors), it needs to include the origin that the app is connecting to.
+Otherwise the webview will show the error message "ERR_BLOCKED_BY_RESPONSE".
+The origin to allow is the IP (or domain if a DNS resolves your home assistant instance) and the port that is configured in the settings as Home Assistant URL.

 ## Swipe Gestures

 The ![Android](/assets/android.svg) Android app has the ability to launch the [quick bar](https://www.home-assistant.io/docs/tools/quick-bar/) by detecting a 3 finger swipe down gesture.
 Initially the entity filter will be shown, you can switch to the command palette by typing `>` at the start of the input.
 The quick bar can only be launched when inside the webview after you have logged in.